-UConn report finds one-third of Hartford's preschoolers overweight or obeseNovember 29th, 2012 in Overweight and Obesity /
+UConn report finds one-third of Hartford's preschoolers overweight or obeseNovember 29, 2012 by Carolyn Pennington in Medicine & Health / Overweight and Obesity

 (Medical Xpress)—A study conducted by University of Connecticut researchers finds more than one-third of Hartford preschoolers are overweight or obese with rates far above the national average for children of the same age.
 The report's findings were released during a news conference at Hartford City Hall today.

 Researchers with the Center for Public Health and Health Policy (CPHHP) at UConn recorded the height and weight of 1,120 Hartford preschoolers and found that 20 percent were obese and 17 percent were overweight.

 The Centers for Disease Control and Prevention (CDC) guidelines show that 10 percent of preschool children nationally are overweight and 5 percent are obese.

 "The results are alarming and we as a city must address this issue directly if we want to ensure a healthy, productive future for all residents in Hartford," Mayor Pedro Segarra said in a statement.

 The report measured the weight status of children attending center-based preschool programs in Hartford.
 Seventy-three percent of three-year-old children attend such centers, compared to the national average of 43 percent.

 The Department of Families, Youth, and Recreation realized this offered Hartford a unique opportunity to develop system-wide interventions that could significantly reduce the prevalence of obesity in its children.
 To better evaluate the need, the department contracted CPHHP to provide baseline data on child weight status in city programs.